dvera/harp/README.md

 This software was written by Daniel Vera (vera@genomics.fsu.edu)

 ## software requirements
-This software has only been tested on centos7 and ubuntu trusty, but is expected to work on most modern linux-based systems with the following software installed:
+This software has only been tested on centos7 and ubuntu trusty, but is expected to work on most modern linux-based systems with the following software installed and in your $PATH:
 - bowtie2
 - samtools >1.3
 - gawk
 - GNU coreutils
 - R >3

+And the following R packages should be installed:
 - devtools >1.13 (R package)

 ## input requirements